obonaventure/cnp3/book/network/dv.rst

 The first condition ensures that the router discovers the shortest path towards each destination.
 The second condition is used to take into account the changes of routes that may occur after a link failure or a change of the metric associated to a link.

-To understand the operation of a distance vector protocol, let us consider the five routers network shown below.
+To understand the operation of a distance vector protocol, let us consider the network of five routers shown below.

 .. figure:: svg/dv-1.png